lyndon025/playtested/src/content/article/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-06-26-one-of-a-kind-match-three-rpg-game-full-review-bright-reappear
+title: One of a kind Match-three RPG game! | Full Review - Bright Reappear
+game: Bright Reappear
 description: 'Bright Reappear, a match-three game combined with RPG-style gameplay, was released on June 21, 2023.
 It is now available on Taptap for $1.99.
-The question
-  arises: is it worth the price?
+The question arises: is it worth the price?
 Is it a steal?'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-0.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-1.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-2.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-3.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-4.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-5.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-6.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-7.avif
+  - /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-8.avif
 pubDate: 2023-06-26
 tags:
   - action
   - adventure
   - bright-reappear
   - console
   - indie
   - mobile
   - pc
   - taptap
-- xbox one
+  - xbox-one
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-0.avif
-title: One of a kind Match-three RPG game! | Full Review - Bright Reappear
-game: Bright Reappear
-gallery:
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-0.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-1.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-2.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-3.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-4.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-5.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-6.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-7.avif
-- /images/reviews/legacy/2023-06-26-one-of-a-kind-match-three-rpg-game--full-review---bright-reappear-8.avif
 ---

 Bright Reappear, a match-three game combined with RPG-style gameplay, was released on June 21, 2023.
 It is now available on Taptap for $1.99.
 The question arises: is it worth the price?
 Is it a steal?

-**Pros:**
+## Pros

-+Unique concept of blending match three and turn-based RPG
+## +Unique concept of blending match three and turn-based RPG

-+Satisfying match-three puzzle action
+## +Satisfying match-three puzzle action

-+Nostalgic visuals and sound design
+## +Nostalgic visuals and sound design

-+Light RPG mechanics
+## +Light RPG mechanics

-**Cons:**
+## Cons

 -Minor UI gripes